 Some issuers might tack on the fee in a separate charge, while others will incorporate the markup directly into the FX rate that they use.
 Either way, you’re paying an extra 2.5% on all your foreign purchases that you don’t need to be paying.

-With Chase Canada exiting the market earlier this year, let’s have a look at the best credit cards with no foreign transaction fees – as well as other potential solutions for foreign spending – that remain.
+In this article, we’ll take a look at the best Canadian credit cards with no foreign transaction fees, as well as other potential solutions for foreign spending that might pique your interest.

 Scotiabank’s latest premium travel credit card came out earlier this year, and it marks the first product offered by the Big 5 banks to have no foreign transaction fees.